martysama0134/how-to-cython-mt2/README.md

 ## FAQs

+###Q1
->I think you should make a guide of how to repair the errors given by the *.py files when you are cythonicing, since a lot of people don't know what to do in these cases.
+> I think you should make a guide of how to repair the errors given by the *.py files when you are cythonicing, since a lot of people don't know what to do in these cases.

+###A1
 The only two errors you could get when you compile your root are:

 - "Decoding error, missing or incorrect coding"